Friendseeker/MATH340-UBC/notes.md

 \end{bmatrix}
 $$

 Therefore, we can go from initial to another dictionary, given the partition of basic & nonbasic variables of the new dictionary.
 We simply need to:

 - Construct $B$ with column vectors of basic variables of new dictionary
 - Denote initial dictionary augmented matrix as $M$, compute $B^{-1}M$

 > One may question that whether $B$ is always invertible.
 Short answer is yes.
-As row operations, and correspondingly, elementary matrices representing row operations are invertible.
-We know what we can always get from one dictionary to any other dictionary via pivoting, hence $E$ resembling these row operations exist and is invertible.
+> As row operations, and correspondingly, elementary matrices representing row
+> operations are invertible.
+We know what we can always get from one dictionary
+> to any other dictionary via row, hence $E$ resembling these row operations
+> exist and is invertible.
 Therefore $B = E^{-1}$ exists and is invertible.

 And, the technique applies even if we are not moving to neighbors of starting dictionary, but rather can be used to move to any vertices, which is a generalization of approach mentioned in Subproblem 1.

 ### Subproblem 3: going from one dictionary to any other dictionary, and gets new objective function